May brings reopenings around the globe as virus toll climbs

 As bad as those and other numbers are, some are outdated because of the lag in gathering data so the true situation is almost certainly much worse.

-Still, analysts saw a glimmer of hope in the way new unemployment claims have fallen for four straight weeks.
+Still, analysts saw hope in the way new unemployment claims have fallen for four straight weeks.
 Andrew Stettner, a senior fellow at the Century Foundation, said the wave of layoffs at vulnerable businesses such as restaurants, hotels and stores may have largely run its course.

 “Thankfully, for now, the economic contagion seems to have plateaued,” Stettner said.
 “But we’re still at a level that is a mortal threat to the nation’s financial well-being.”